metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Printf/README.md

 # DESCRIPTION

-Text::ANSI::Printf is a almost-printf-compatible library with a capability of handling string with ANSI color sequences, as well as multi-byte wide characters.
+**Text::ANSI::Printf** is a almost-printf-compatible library with a capability of handling:

+    - ANSI terminal sequences
+    - Multi-byte wide characters
+    - Backspaces

 # FUNCTIONS